Saim-Khan1/SwiftUI-Test/README.md

 # SwiftUI-Test
-A quick test of SwiftUI fundamentals using the MatchedGeometryEffect to animate a Contact Card anima
+A quick test of SwiftUI fundamentals using the MatchedGeometryEffect to animate a Contact Card animation.